donnatchris/minitalk/readme.txt

 	The signal function in C is used to associate a specific signal (like SIGINT for interrupt or SIGTERM for termination) with a custom handler function.
 This handler is executed when the process receives the signal.
-	The function takes two arguments: the signal number (signum) and a pointer to the handler function, which must follow the prototype void handler(int).
+	The function takes two arguments: the signal number (signum) and a pointer to the handler function, which must follow the prototype:
+		void handler(int).
 	Alternatively, you can use SIG_IGN to ignore the signal or SIG_DFL to restore its default behavior.
 	If the program enters other functions or threads, the signal handler remains valid unless overridden by another signal() or sigaction() call.